marmelab/greenframe-cli/README.md

 GreenFrame is licensed under the [Elastic License v2.0](https://www.elastic.co/licensing/elastic-license).

 This means you can use GreenFrame for free both in open-source projects and commercial projects.
-You can run GreenFrame in your CI, whetyher your project is open-source or commercial.
+You can run GreenFrame in your CI, whether your project is open-source or commercial.

 But you cannot build a competitor to [greenframe.io](https://greenframe.io), i.e. a paid service that runs the GreenFrame CLI on demand.